-In 2017/18 Gold Coast Health had an annual budget of $1.39 billion and employed 9522 staff, 70 percent of whom were employed in clinical roles.
+In 2020/21 Gold Coast Health had an annual budget of $1.825 billion and employed 8,945 full-time equivalent staff, more than 70 percent of whom were employed in clinical roles.

 GCUH has extensive expertise in emergency and trauma management and operates the busiest emergency department in Queensland.
 The hospital has a strong paediatric service, including specialist paediatric emergency care.

 Building research capacity is fundamental to delivering world-class, evidence-informed care.
-Over the past four years, Gold Coast Health has seen a significant increase in the number of clinical research studies, and a rapid expansion in research collaborations with academia and industry.
+Gold Coast Health has seen a significant increase in the number of clinical research studies, and a rapid expansion in research collaborations with academia and industry.

 Research is conducted across a wide variety of clinical and non-clinical areas, translating directly into improved patient care on both a local and global scale.